 To register and submit payment, please click the links below.
 Upon submission of the registration form and payment you will automatically be added to our roster of 2022 students!
 We will send additional program details to enrolled students in early July.

 Online Payment Portal

-Please note that a 2.6% service fee will be applied to Credit Card or Debit Card payments; E-Check payments are free of charge.
+Please note that a 2.75% service fee will be applied to Credit Card or Debit Card payments; a flat $0.50 processing fee will be added to E-Check payments.